Regular Deadline: Wed, Jul 10, 2019 at 5:00 pm (PST)

 How to Apply

-If you are an SFFILM member at the Film Pro Level or higher, your application fee is waived.
-If you are not an SFFILM member, there is an application fee that must be paid in order for your submission to be considered.
-To pay the application fee, enter your credit card information at the end of the application before submitting.
+If you are a member of SFFILM, your application fee is waived.
+If you are not a member of SFFILM, there is an application fee that must be paid in order for your submission to be considered.
+To pay the application fee, enter your credit card information at the end of the application after you hit “submit.”
 Email firstname.lastname@example.org if you have any technical questions.

-The letter of inquiry application form includes the following elements:
+The application form includes the following elements (subject to change):

 - Logline.
 In two to three sentences, please provide a summary of your story.
 (75 words or less)